aradhakrishnanGFDL/thor-test/index.md

 # Building a docker image for this repository

-A GitHub continous integration workflow that uses repo2docker has been configured.
+A GitHub continous integration workflow that uses repo2docker has been configured for https://github.com/aradhakrishnanGFDL/thor-test.
 This automatically builds docker images, runs the container, upon successful run state pushes the image to the DockerHub.
 To ensure the analysis environment is set up as part of the docker build process, configuration files such environment.yml, apt.txt, start, etc have been added based on a base image from Pangeo ( FROM pangeo/base-image:master )

 At the end of a successful CI run, one should notice the latest tag updated in corresponding DockerHub repo and image.
 [DockerHub reference for thor-test container] https://hub.docker.com/r/aparnadotnoaa/thor-test